-In June 2006, we executed an amendment to our collaboration and license agreement with GSK whereby the research term was extended for an additional year to facilitate continued research activities under an updated research plan focused on another mitotic kinesin and novel cancer target, CENP-E. The research term under the collaboration and license agreement with respect to all mitotic kinesins other than CENP-E expired in June 2006.
-Under the 2006 amendment, GSK will have no obligation to reimburse us for full-time employee equivalents, or FTEs, during the extension of the research term.
+In June 2007, we further amended the GSK Agreement to extend the research term for an additional year through June 19, 2008 to facilitate continued research activities under an updated research plan focused on the mitotic kinesin and novel cancer target, CENP-E. Under the June 2007 amendment, GSK will have no obligation to reimburse us for full-time employee equivalents, or FTEs, during the extension of the research term.
 GSK continues to develop GSK-923295 under the agreement.

 GSK has completed its regulatory filing and we anticipate that it will initiate a Phase I clinical trial for GSK-923295 in 2007.